 .DisposeItWith(Disposable);

-_amount = new ReactiveProperty<string?>(amount);
+_amount = new ReactiveProperty<string?>(amount).DisposeItWith(Disposable);

 Amount = new HistoricalStringProperty(